DoTheEvo/selfhosted-apps-docker/vaultwarden/readme.md

 # Forward port 3012 TCP on your router

-[WebSocket](https://youtu.be/2Nt-ZrNP22A) protocol is used for notifications so that all web based clients, including desktop app, can immediately sync when a change happens on the server.
+[WebSocket](https://youtu.be/2Nt-ZrNP22A) protocol is used for communication so that all web based clients, including desktop app, can immediately sync when a change happens on the server.